 About Us

 Friends of Emerald Lake Park began in 2000, and volunteers work to support Park Services and the Natural Reserves Team of Cardinia Shire Council, in the care of the gardens and bushland surrounding the two lakes.
-Members participate in three flexible working bees each month.
+Members participate in three flexible, two-hour working bees each month.

 The Friends engage in a variety of gardening activities in the park setting, such as weeding, mulching, raking leaves, pruning, and planting.